matloff/fastStat/README.md

 cases.
 Of course if we have more than two features the line becomes a plane or hyperplane.

-Well, why just limit ourselves to a straight line? why not make it a quadratic curve, a cubic curve and so on?
+Well, why just limit ourselves to a straight line?
+Why not make it a quadratic curve, a cubic curve and so on?
 Each one gives us more flexibility than the last, hence a potentially better fit.

-That is exactly what SVM methods do, apply a transformation (a *kernel*) to the features and then find a straight line separating the transformed data. this is equivalent to forming a curvy line in the original space.
+That is exactly what SVM methods do, apply a transformation (a *kernel*) to the features and then find a straight line separating the transformed data.
+This is equivalent to forming a curvy line in the original X space.

-Clearly we can have a situation in which the line may get so curvy that it "fits the noise rather than the data," as they say. there is a true population curve, consisting of all the points t for which &mu;(t) = 0.5, and the curvier we allow our fit, the smaller the bias.
+Clearly we can have a situation in which the line may get so curvy that it "fits the noise rather than the data," as they say.
+There is a true population curve, consisting of all the points t for which &mu;(t) = 0.5, and the curvier we allow our fit, the smaller the bias.
 But as in the linear case, the curvier the fit, the larger the variance.
 The